thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-1.md

 ## Final view of the dashboard for this lesson

-Finally, your dashboard should look like this:
+As a result your dashboard should look like this:

 {% include images-gallery.html imageCollection="dashboard-final-lesson-1" %}

 ## Next step

 Congratulations on completing the first chapter of our guide!
-You've successfully crafted a dashboard that not only lists your buildings but also vividly displays their locations on a map widget.
+You&#39;ve successfully crafted a dashboard that not only lists your buildings but also vividly displays their locations on a map widget.
 This achievement lays a solid foundation for more advanced functionalities that we will explore in the next chapters.

 In the second part of our guide, we will continue developing our dashboard.
 When you are ready to proceed, simply click the button below.